ThoughtWorksStudios/bobcat/README.md

 }
 ```

 `generate()` statements also yield collections of `$id`s from generated entities.
-This can be used in conjunction with `enum` fields to relationships:
+This can be used in conjunction with `enum` fields to define relationships:

 ```
 entity CatalogItem {